 - Mimi, wewe: Me, You

-Not much in common.
 Luckily, all these words sound not difficult to say (and also sound awesome).
 But there’s a lot of memorisation involved in learning it.

-The short vowels (a, e, i, o, u) are pronounced loosely like they are in Spanish or Indonesian.
+The short vowels (a, e, i, o, u) are pronounced loosely like they are in Spanish or Bahasa Indonesia.
 They can also be long vowels, where there are two in a row, they’re just extended in sound.

 Consonants are mostly the same too, but there are some interesting rules in consonant combinations.
 The letter c is always accompanied by a h (forming the predictable ch sound), and th occurs more frequently, like in multi-syllabic words.
 Some of them are unusual sounds, described below:

-- ‘gh‘, which is an asphirated ‘kh’ sound.
+- ‘gh‘, which is an aspirated ‘kh’ sound.
 It’d be familiar to you if you have learned Arabic, Hebrew, German, Dutch or something else.

 - ‘r‘, which is a trilled r like in Spanish or Italian.